mudetroit/preentations/Sunrise to Sunset: A day in tech with mental illness.md

-# Sunrise to SunSet: A day in Tech with mental illness
+# Sunrise to SunSet: A Day in Tech with Mental Illness

 ## Format
 Standard Session 45-60 minutes